msupply-foundation/conforma-docs/content/docs/Features/users.md

 Below is an example of an internal users view of the status of applications received:

 ![Internal User view](/docs/about/demo/IntUser.png)

+Basic guidance on how to use Conforma as an internal user is available in the [Tutorials](../loginintuser/) section.

 ## Admin user